ConnorRobertson/connor-cli/README.md

 ## Getting Started

-This is just a template I will add more details to this section when this is in a more complete state
+This is just a template I will add more details to this section when this is in a more complete state.

 ### Prerequisites